 Special Revenue Funds - Special revenue funds account for revenue sources that are restricted to expenditures for specific purposes.
 The special revenue funds typically include the building, co-op and child nutrition funds.
-The District did not maintain a co-op fund during the 2022-23 fiscal year and closed out the child nutrition fund.

 Building Fund - The building fund consists mainly of monies derived from property taxes levied for the purpose of erecting, remodeling, repairing, or maintaining school buildings and for purchasing furniture, equipment and computer software to be used on or for school district property, for paying energy and utility costs, for purchasing telecommunications services, for paying fire and casualty insurance premiums for school facilities, for purchasing security systems, and for paying salaries of security personnel.